akka/akka/akka-docs/rst/scala/persistence.rst

 .. includecode:: code/docs/persistence/PersistenceDocSpec.scala#sequence-nr-pattern-matching

-Persistent messages are assigned sequence numbers on a per-processor basis (or per persistent channel basis if used standalone).
+Persistent messages are assigned sequence numbers on a per-processor basis (or per channel basis if used standalone).
 A sequence starts at ``1L`` and doesn't contain gaps unless a processor deletes a message.

 .. _snapshots: